 I grew up with horses and the terminology of “breaking” a horse in.
-When I became a professional horse trainer I loathed the word “breaking in,” to me it just felt wrong and went against my method of training a horse and my natural instincts.
-I used to dream of being part of the land with wild horses all around me, they were wild by nature, but they respected me as I respected them.
-Although this dream never turned into reality it was always with me and had a profound effect on how I trained horses.
+When I became a professional horse trainer (years ago) I loathed the word “breaking in,” to me it just felt wrong and went against my method of training a horse and my natural instincts towards them.
+I used to dream of being part of the land with wild horses all around me, they were wild by nature, but they respected me as I respected.
+I draw inspiration from the Book Shy Boy (<< recommend reading) by Monty Roberts – a horse trainer I highly respect given his violent upbringing and in turn, gentle horse training & handling methods.
+Although my Shy Boy dream never turned into reality the core values of the training process was always with me and had a profound effect on how I trained horses and now camels too!

 Written By Tara Lea